Magha (month)

 Magha is the eleventh month of the Hindu lunar calendar and the Indian national calendar.
 The name of the month is derived from the position of the Moon near the Magha nakshatra (star) on the full moon day.
 The month marks the winter (Shishira) season and falls in January-February of the Gregorian calendar.

 In the Hindu solar calendar, it corresponds to the month of Makara and begins with the Sun's entry into Capricorn.
 It corresponds to Magh, the tenth month in the Bengali calendar.
 In the Tamil calendar, it corresponds to the eleventh month of Masi, falling in the Gregorian months of February-March.
 In the Vaishnav calendar, it corresponds to the eleventh month of Madhava.

 In the Hindu lunar calendar, each month has 29 or 30 days.
 The month begins on the next day after Amavasya (new moon) or Purnima (full moon) as per amanta and purnimanta systems respectively.
-A month consists of two cycles of 15 days each, Shukla Paksha (waning moon) and Krishna Paksha (waxing moon).
+A month consists of two cycles of 15 days each, Shukla Paksha (waxing moon) and Krishna Paksha (waning moon).
 Days in each cycle is labeled as a thithi, with each thithi repeating twice in a month.

 Festivals

 Bhishma Ashtami

-Bhishma Ashtami is observed on the Ashtami (eighth lunar day) thithi of Shukla Paksha (waning moon) of the month.
+Bhishma Ashtami is observed on the Ashtami (eighth lunar day) thithi of Shukla Paksha (waxing moon) of the month.
 It commemorates the death anniversary of Bhishma, one of the central characters from the Hindu epic Mahabharata, who chose his time of death during the auspicious Uttarayana period.
 On the day, people perform rituals at river banks to honour him and their ancestors.